Suhas598/CS252_OS_Assignment/README.md

 # CS252_OS_Assignment

-# CS-252-OS-Assignment
 The assignment consists of two questions from the exercise section of the 10th edition of Operating System Concepts by Abraham Silberschatz, Peter Baer Galvin and Greg Gagne.

 # Questions
 ## Question 1: Chapter 3 - 3.21

-The Collatz conjecture concerns what happens when we take any positive integer n and apply the following algorithm: n =
-{ n∕2, if n is even
+The Collatz conjecture concerns what happens when we take any positive integer n and apply the following algorithm: n = { n∕2, if n is even
      3 × n + 1, if n is odd

 The conjecture states that when this algorithm is continually applied, all positive integers will eventually reach 1.
 For example, if n = 35, the sequence is